kandarpkakkad/30-Day-Challenge-CPP/README.md

 4. Detect a cycle and removing loop(two different questions and same concept)
 5. Flattening of a LinkedList
 6. Rotate a LinkedList
+7. Clone a Linked List with random and next pointer

 ### Day 7 -> 2 - Pointer